32 Questions to Ask A wedding Coordinator & Everything Else to Know Before Booking

 Provide a specialized timeline for the wedding party and family members

-Extensive & specific decor creation or inclusion (i.e. sign creation, menu & placard creation, large rentals including tables, chairs, etc., decor extending beyond table numbers & candle votives, etc.)
+Extensive & specific decor creation or inclusion (i.e. sign creation, menu & placard creation, large rentals including tables, chairs, etc., decor extending beyond table numbers & candle votives, etc.)Questions to ask a wedding coordinator before booking-

-Questions to ask a wedding coordinator before booking-
+Questions to ask a Wedding Coordinator before booking

-The basics-
+The Basics-

 Are you available on my date?